Explore UCD

 How will my Feedback be Delivered?

-Feedback on the mid-term Essay Assignment is given in writing on the returned hard-copy.
-Feedback on the end-of-semester Essay Assignment will be given by appointment in one-to-one meetings.
+Feedback on the document analysis is given through Brightspace.
+Feedback on the end-of-semester Essay Assignment will also be given through Brightspace.

 Name Role